Prospect Tower Apartments

 No analysis available

-The public remarks explicitly note a monthly rental fee for an additional parking stall of $125/month, so the monthly parking fee for an extra stall is 125 with high confidence.
+The remarks explicitly state owners rent a second parking stall for $125/month (usually available through Makiki Realty), so the monthly parking fee for an additional stall is $125.

 No analysis available